by Susan Flantzer © Unofficial Royalty 2020

 A conspiracy to overthrow Peter was planned and centered around the five Orlov brothers with Grigory, Catherine’s favorite, and Alexei being the main conspirators.

-On July 9, 1762 (June 29 in Old Style, the feast day of St. Peter and Paul), at Peterhof, a celebration on the occasion of Peter’s name day was planned.
+On July 9, 1762 (June 29 in Old Style, the feast day of St. Peter and Paul), at Peterhof, a celebration of Peter’s name day was planned.
 It was no coincidence that the conspirators chose this time for their attack.
 The day before, Peter was to travel from Oranienbaum to Peterhof.
-The brothers Alexei Orlov and Grigory Orlov made preparations in the weeks before the planned celebration.
+The brothers Alexei Orlov and Grigory Orlov made preparations during weeks before the planned celebration.
 With threats and bribes of vodka and money, the Orlov brothers set up the guards against Peter.

-Peter was late in leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
-He was to meet Catherine at Peterhof but when he arrived, she was not there.
+Peter was late leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
+He was to meet Catherine at Peterhof but she was not there when he arrived.
 Eventually, Peter and the few advisers he had with him began to suspect what was happening.
-Peter began sending members of his entourage to St. Petersburg to find out what was happening but none returned.
-He did manage to learn that Catherine had proclaimed herself Catherine II, Empress of All Russia and that the senior government officials, the clergy, and all the Guards supported her.
+Peter sent members of his entourage to St. Petersburg to find out what was happening but none returned.
+Eventually, he learned that Catherine had proclaimed herself Catherine II, Empress of All Russia, and that the senior government officials, the clergy, and all the Guards supported her.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI, who had been deposed in 1741 as an infant, was still imprisoned.
 However, Catherine did not have to deal with a living deposed emperor for long.